bkesterbyld/fabulous-oregano/content/pages/pricing.md

         answer: >
           A user is any person or system that needs to login in to your bitdomain(s).
-    subtitle: 'Let us know if you have more '
+    subtitle: Let us know if you have more at help@bitdomain.dev
 seo:
   title: Pricing
   description: This is the pricing page